CloudFlash-US/2Take1SChTranslation/README.md

 # 2Take1SChTranslation
-This is 2Take1Menu latest simplified Chinese translation
+This is 2Take1Menu and 2Take1Script simplified Chinese translation

 There may be many mistakes in the first edition.
 Please give me your opinions.